AUTHOR NOTE: In this article, I discuss Wiccan witches, but I acknowledge that not all witches are Wiccans, and not all Wiccans are witches.

 5. Blend fantasy with real life.

-You can have supernatural witches in your story, even evil witches who dabble in black magick, and still include some of the things I mentioned before in the modern-day witch category.
+You can have supernatural witches in your story, even evil witches who dabble in black magic and still include some of the things I mentioned in the modern-day witch category.

 QUESTIONS: Do you like reading books with witches as the main characters?
 If so, do you have a favorite book?